Diagram calculus for a type affine $C$ Temperley--Lieb algebra, II

 \end{subsection}

 \end{section}

-\begin{section}{Closing remarks} In this paper, we proved that the associative diagram algebra $\D_n$ introduced in \cite{Ernst.D:C} is a faithful representation of the generalized Temperley--Lieb algebra $\TL(\C_n)$.
-Moreover, we showed that each admissible diagram of $\D_n$ corresponds to a unique monomial basis element of $\TL(\C_n)$.
-Besides being visually appealing, studying these types of diagrammatic representations can provide insight into the underlying algebraic structure that we may not have otherwise noticed.
-Furthermore, there are direct applications related to Kazhdan--Lusztig theory among other areas of mathematics.
+\begin{section}{Closing remarks} In this paper, we proved that the associative diagram algebra $\DTL(\C_n)$ introduced in~\cite{Ernst2012} is a faithful representation of the generalized Temperley--Lieb algebra $\TL(\C_n)$.
+Moreover, we showed that each admissible diagram of $\DTL(\C_n)$ corresponds to a unique monomial basis element of $\TL(\C_n)$.
+Our diagrammatic realization of $\TL(\C_n)$ can be of great value when it comes to understanding the otherwise purely abstract structure of the algebra.

-Using the diagrammatic representations of $\TL(\Gamma)$ when $\Gamma$ is of types $A, B, D,$ or $E$, Green has constructed a trace on $\H(\Gamma)$ similar to Jones' trace in the type $A$ situation \cite{Green.R:K,Green.R:L}.
-Remarkably, this trace can be used to non-recursively compute leading coefficients of Kazhdan--Lusztig polynomials indexed by pairs of FC elements, and this is precisely our motivation here.
-In a future paper, we plan to construct a Jones-type trace on $\H(\C)$ using the diagrammatic representation of $\TL(\C)$, thus allowing us to quickly compute leading coefficients of the infinitely many Kazhdan--Lusztig polynomials indexed by pairs of FC elements.
-Understanding the diagrammatic representation of $\TL(\C_n)$ and its corresponding Jones-type trace should provide insight into what happens in the more general case involving an arbitrary Coxeter graph $\Gamma$.

 It is natural to wonder whether a shorter proof of Theorem~\ref{thm:main result} exists.
-It turns out (although we will not elaborate) that proving the faithfulness of diagrammatic representations of generalized Temperley--Lieb algebras (in the sense of Graham) is intimately related to Property B of \cite{Green.R:K}, which is a statement about the existence of a symmetric, anti-associative, nondegenerate $\A$-bilinear form on $\TL(\Gamma)$.
-Property B was first conjectured to hold in \cite{Green.R:H} and remains an open problem.
+As mentioned in Section~\ref{sec:intro}, independently verifying Property B~\cite{Green2007a} for $\H(\C_n)$ would likely lead to the construction of a basis of diagrams for $\TL(\C_n)$.

+As an application of our diagrammatic representation of $\TL(\C_n)$, we plan to model the approach in~\cite{Green2007} and construct a Jones-type trace on $\H(\C_n)$ that allows us to efficiently compute leading coefficients of the infinitely many Kazhdan--Lusztig polynomials indexed by pairs of FC elements.
+This will require a change of basis from the admissible diagrams described in this paper to the image of the canonical Kazhdan--Lusztig basis~\cite{Kazhdan1979} of $\H(\C_n)$.

 \end{section}